evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/select.rst

       library, and does not handle file descriptors that don't originate from WinSock.

-   .. versionchanged:: 3.5
-      The function is now retried with a recomputed timeout when interrupted by a signal, except if the signal handler raises an exception (see :pep:`475` for the rationale), instead of raising :exc:`InterruptedError`.

 .. attribute:: PIPE_BUF

    The minimum number of bytes which can be written without blocking to a pipe